 Holland, William J. 1906.
 Osteology of Diplodocus Marsh with special reference to the restoration of the skeleton of Diplodocus carnegiei Hatcher presented by Mr. Andrew Carnegie to the British Museum, May 12 1905.
 Memoirs of the Carnegie Museum 2(6):225–278.

 Holland, William J. 1910.
 A review of some recent criticisms of the restorations of sauropod dinosaurs existing in the museums of the United States, with special reference to that of Diplodocus carnegiei in the Carnegie museum.
 American Naturalist 44:259–283.

+Holland, William J. 1913 To the River Plate and Back.
+The Narrative of a Scientific Mission to South America, with Observations upon Things Seen and Suggested.
+G.P.
+Putnam’s Sons (New York).

 Holland, William J. 1924.
 The skull of Diplodocus.
 Memoirs of the Carnegie Museum 9(3):379–403.